 What is the best way for your business to explore the Chinese market?
 Should you find distributors, sell online, or set up a company in the country?

-From indirect modes of entry like licensing, franchising and online selling to exporting with or without the help of local partners and investment in the form of representative offices, partnerships, joint ventures and wholly foreign-owned enterprises, every approach has its advantages depending on the goals and specific circumstances of individual companies.
+From indirect modes of entry like licensing, franchising and online selling to exporting with or without the help of local partners, from investment in the form of representative offices, partnerships, joint ventures and wholly foreign-owned enterprises, find the approach best suited to your business.

 If you sign up today you’ll be able to